Marion, Kansas

 Marion, Kansas Museum by Kathy Alexander.

 Marion Historical Museum displays artifacts from the town’s early history and items from Native American history and archaeological digs.
-The city is home to several historic buildings listed on the National and State Register of Historic Places.
+The city has several historic buildings on the National and State Register of Historic Places.
 These include:

 • Bown-Corby School is a two-story Late Gothic Revival-style building constructed in 1929.
 It is at 412 N. 2nd St.